mbrashid62/Sail/README.md

 #Tracks

-In the tracks view you are able to view all your saved tracks.
+From the Tracks view you are able to view all your saved tracks.
 You can store as many tracks you like here and you can remove them by clicking the delete link.

 #Other

-Please feel free to contact me at bill@clamsandcrabs.com if you have questions about Sail!
+Please feel free to contact me at bill@clamsandcrabs.com if you have questions about Sail.
 Enjoy!

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)